 The growing body of research is clear in that, a healthy diet for young children, leads to healthy adolescents and adults.
-Nursery has a responsibility to ensure that children are offered a healthy, balanced, varied and nutritious menu which provides the best balance of vitamins, minerals, protein, good fats, fibre and carbohydrates for as needed for babies, toddlers and under 5's.
-We follow the latest guidance and menus are overseen by a qualified Nutritionist who specialises in children's nutrition, www.juliawolman.co.uk
+Nursery has a responsibility to ensure that children are offered a healthy, balanced, varied, and nutritious menu which provides the best balance of vitamins, minerals, protein, good fats, fibre and carbohydrates for as needed for babies, toddlers and under 5's.
+We follow the latest guidance and menus are overseen by a qualified nutritionist who specialises in children's nutrition.